javaplus/MadScientist/lessons/assembly/head.md

 - LED Harness Assembly
 - Left Eye
 - Not Left Eye (Right Eye)
-- 2 RGB LED's
+- 2 RGB LEDs
 - 4 Female/Female Dupont Jumper Connectors: selecting a combination of red, green, and blue (and any other color) wires will result in slightly easier wiring later.

 <img src="/lessons/images/assembly/head_parts.jpg" alt="Parts for Head" width=500>

 ## I've got my eyes on you

-To install your eyes, please refer to the image below for which eye lines with which eye socket.
+The below image shows which eye corresponds to which socket.

 The eyes are marked with an "L" for Left and an "N" for Not Left (right).